START YOUR CHILD'S MUSICAL JOURNEY

 Our Music to My Ears (MTME) scholarship children are placed in classes with their hearing peers to encourage socialization.
 All of the teachers have been versed on the hearing needs of a deaf or hard of hearing child.
 Start your child on their music journey and connect sound to movement at either an Old Town Wiggleworms class or at a Merit School Music Explorers or Tuneful Toddler class.
 Explore the wide array of classes available at our partner schools which include infant, toddler, sibling and bi-lingual music classes.

-We will be singing, dancing and making music together virtually, while staying safe at home.
+Everyone who attended got to sing, dance and making music together virtually, while staying safe at home.

 Laurie shares her talent with audiences all over the world through her YouTube channel.